 Daniel Barkowitz is Assistant Vice President of Financial Aid and Veterans Affairs at Valencia College, a position he has held since July of 2017.
 While new to Florida area, Daniel is not new to financial aid having served nearly 30 years in institutions of higher education.
 Previous roles include Director of Financial Aid at MIT, Dean of Financial Aid / Associate Dean of Student Affairs for Columbia College and Columbia Engineering at Columbia University in the City of New York, Director of Operations and Training for the Massachusetts Educational Financing Authority, and Assistant Director of Financial Aid at Boston College.
 Daniel earned his Bachelor of Science in History from Northeastern University and his Masters of Education in Human Resource Education from Boston University.
 Daniel has led presentations on Financial Aid and College Financing to many audiences (more than 500) ranging in size from 2 to 2000.
 He has been interviewed for television, radio and newspapers on the topic of financial aid.
 Daniel lives with his wife and two children in Orlando, and is a published poet, musical theater actor, and Tarot card collector.

-Until fall 2017 when she joined the University of Iowa, Kathy served ten years as the Director of Student Financial Assistance at Marshall University in West Virginia, where she earned her Doctorate (ED.
-D) in Leadership Studies in Higher Education.
-She has 33 years of financial aid experience having worked at several public and private colleges and universities.
-Kathy has presented, provided training, published, and even provided public testimony regarding higher education financing.
-Currently, she serves on the Editorial Board for NASFAA's Journal of Student Financial Aid and is Treasurer of the MASFAA regional association.
-Kathy has served on various committees at the state and regional level, served as President of NJASFAA and WVASFAA, and was honored with the State Leadership Award for West Virginia by MASFAA in 2016.
+Since fall 2019, Kathy has been serving as the Executive Director of Student Financial Aid at the University of Kentucky.
+Previously, Kathy served at the University of Iowa for two years, during which time she joined the CFAA Commission as the Midwest Representative.
+Prior to that Kathy served for almost a decade at Marshall University in West Virginia, where she earned her Doctorate Degree (Ed.
+D) in Higher Education Leadership.
+Kathy has more than 30 years of progressively responsible financial aid and enrollment management experience at several public and private colleges and universities.
+Kathy has presented, provided training, published, and provided public testimony regarding higher education financing.
+Kathy has served on various committees and task forces at the state, regional, and national level.
+She served as President of NJASFAA and WVASFAA and was honored with the State Leadership Award for West Virginia by MASFAA in 2016, Neil E. Bolyard Meritorious Service Award by WVASFAA in 2015, and NJASFAA Lifetime Membership Award in 2006.
+Currently, she serves on the Editorial Board for NASFAA’s Journal of Student Financial Aid.

 Shannon is currently serving as the Interim Executive Director of Student Financial Aid & Scholarships.
 Her primary responsibilities include student financial aid compliance and administration.
 Shannon received her Associates Degree from Amarillo College, Bachelors in Agronomy (Soil Science) from Texas Tech University, and Masters in Higher Education Administration from Texas Tech University.
 Shannon is actively involved with TASFAA, SWASFAA and NASFAA.
 Shannon has served as Past President of TASFAA and SWASFAA, and currently serves on the NASFAA Board of Directors.
 In her free time, Shannon enjoys traveling, running, and crocheting.